Life Line: AG's Story

 director, animator, designer

-Back in 2019, I was approached by BUCK to direct, design, and animate one of four animated segments for Meg Smaker's debut feature documentary, then titled simply 'Rehab.'
-The film followed four participants in a Saudi Arabian art therapy program in Saudi Arabia for former prisoners of Guantanamo Bay.
-Each segment was based on a piece of artwork created by one of the accused – in my case, a man referred to by his initials, AG.
+In 2020, I was approached by Buck to direct, design, and animate one of four animated segments for Meg Smaker's debut feature documentary, then titled simply 'Rehab.'
+The film followed four participants in a Saudi Arabian art therapy program designed to rehabilitate accused 'terrorists' and former detainees at Guantanamo Bay.
+Each animated segment was based on a piece of artwork created by one of the accused – in my case, a man referred to by his initials, AG.
 The most reserved of the group, AG's artwork consisted of a single green pencil line, etched in an uncertain hand, representing the shape of his life from childhood through imprisonment.
 This 'life line' became the unifying visual thread for the animation.